 The compensation consultant reports directly to the Compensation Committee and carries out responsibilities as assigned by the Committee.
 The Compensation Committee has the sole authority to retain and terminate the compensation consultant and to approve the compensation consultant’s fees and all other terms of the engagement.
 The Committee exercised this authority to engage Burke as its independent compensation consultant and has direct access to the compensation consultant throughout the year.
 Burke serves as an advisor to the Compensation Committee on topics primarily related to Board and executive compensation.
 Burke does not provide us with any services other than the services provided at the request of the Compensation Committee.

 The Compensation Committee regularly reviews the services provided by its outside consultants and believes that Burke is independent in providing executive compensation consulting services.
-The Compensation Committee conducted a specific review of its relationship with Burke in 2018 and determined that Burke’s work for the Compensation Committee did not raise any conflicts of interest, consistent with the guidance provided under the Dodd-Frank Wall Street Reform and Consumer Protection Act, and by the SEC and the Nasdaq Global Market.
+The Compensation Committee conducted a specific review of its relationship with Burke in 2018 and determined that Burke’s work for the Compensation Committee did not raise any conflicts of interest, and further determined that such is still the case in 2020, consistent with the guidance provided under the Dodd-Frank Wall Street Reform and Consumer Protection Act, and by the SEC and the Nasdaq Global Market.

 Elements of Executive Compensation

 Our compensation program is designed to be simple, straightforward and fair.
 We use the following compensation and benefits elements to provide an overall competitive compensation and benefits package that is tied to creating stockholder value and supporting the execution of our business strategies: